Embed our data directly into your workflow.

 - Full access to our Reference Datasets, Coverage and Datapoints

 - Full access to our Overall Rating, Component Ratings, Reported Fundamentals, Adjusted Fundamentals, and Sector endpoints

 - 10,000 API requests per month.
 Accessing data for 1 datapoint, for 1 security, for 1 time period = 1 request.
 Requests reset on the first of the month.

 Code samples are provided in the documentation for each endpoint, or you can check out some examples at our sample code GitHub repo.

 New Constructs data is refreshed daily between 5AM CT and 5:20AM CT.
 During the refresh window, the API may not be available to respond to requests.

 Companies with Multiple Classes of Common Stock

 For example, GOOG and GOOGL are alternate classes of stock for Alphabet, Inc. Requesting data for GOOG or GOOGL returns the same results.
-Since the primary ticker is GOOG, it will appear in ratings request results and other plans that return a ticker.
+Since the primary ticker is GOOG, it will appear in ratings request results and other endpoints that return a ticker.